KIVI-TV

 KIVI-TV (channel 6) is a television station licensed to Nampa, Idaho, United States, serving the Boise area as an affiliate of ABC.
-It is owned by the E. W. Scripps Company, which provides certain services to Caldwell-licensed Fox affiliate KNIN-TV (channel 9, which was directly co-owned with KIVI from 2009 to 2015) under a shared services agreement (SSA) with Gray Television.
-Both stations share studios on East Chisholm Drive in Nampa (along I-84/US 30/SH-55), while KIVI-TV's transmitter is located at the Bogus Basin ski area summit in unincorporated Boise County.
+Owned by the E. W. Scripps Company, the station maintains studios on East Chisholm Drive in Nampa (along I-84/US 30/SH-55), while its transmitter is located at the Bogus Basin ski area summit in unincorporated Boise County.

 KIVI-TV operates KSAW-LD in Twin Falls, a semi-satellite of KIVI for the Magic Valley.
 It airs KIVI's ABC programs and some of its newscasts, alongside local commercials, separate evening newscasts produced from Nampa covering the Twin Falls area, and separate syndicated programming.
 KSAW-LD also maintains a small advertising sales office in the Blue Lakes Office Park on Falls Avenue in Twin Falls.

 History

 Prior use of channel 6

-Prior to KIVI-TV's establishment, there had been two failed attempts to establish a station on the Nampa channel 6 allocation.
+What is now KIVI-TV is actually the third attempt to launch a television station on channel 6 in Nampa, but the first to be successful.

 The first of these earned the distinction of being Idaho's first television station.
-KFXD-TV broadcast from June 18 to August 11, 1953.
-However, it was unable to obtain a network affiliation, struggled to find programming and was a two-man operation, resulting in its prompt closure.
-It was the first VHF television station in the United States to cease broadcasting altogether.
+KFXD-TV broadcast under special temporary authority from June 18 to August 11, 1953.
+However, it was unable to obtain a network affiliation.
+KIDO-TV (channel 7, now KTVB), which signed on in July 1953, was a primary NBC affiliate but also had secondary affiliations with CBS, ABC and DuMont Television Network.
+Unable to find programming and limited to a two-man operation, KFXD-TV went off the air after only two months.
+It was the first VHF television station in the United States to go dark altogether.
+Three months later, KBOI-TV (channel 2) signed on in November 1953 as a primary CBS affiliate but also aired some ABC programs.

+In the meantime, KFXD's owners sold the permit to the owners of Boise radio station KGEM, who changed the call sign to KTVI (moving them from a previous construction permit on channel 9).
+However, after expressing concerns that Boise was not yet large enough to support three television stations, KGEM returned the channel 6 permit to the FCC.

-KCIX-TV had a longer run on the air, from November 1958 to January 1960.
-However, it, too, failed to secure an ABC affiliation, and the station went silent awaiting the completion of a merger deal with a radio and television station in Pocatello that fell apart.
+The next occupant of channel 6 was KCIX-TV, which operated November 1958 to January 1960.
+While it had a slightly longer run than KFXD-TV, it too failed to secure a network affiliation, and went silent awaiting the completion of a merger deal with a radio and television station in Pocatello that fell apart.